jmontejo/SPhenoStudies/README.md

 The plots that can be produced are defined in [plots.py](python/plots.py).
 Also 2D plots can be defined.
 Each plot defines a set of variables that are allowed to vary.
 Even if they are specified as a constraint from command-line they will be allowed to vary.
 If only one variable is allowed to vary simple graph outputs are produced, if several are allowed then the output is a scatter plot.

+## Full example

+See [example.sh](example.sh) for a self-contained example running several scans and plots